 Do Consult a Car Crash Attorney

 Your insurance company is legally obligated to follow through on the terms of its contract with you.
 You have the right to make sure that happens.
 Contact an attorney who will offer you support, guidance and advocacy.
 Speak with a lawyer from the Desmond Law Offices, PLLC, in Louisville, Kentucky, to discuss your situation.
 Whether the accident happens in Kentucky or Indiana, I can help.
 I can be reached at (502) 609-7657 or 855-REACH-MY-CELL.
-My office is located at 436 S. 7th Street, Ste.
-200, Louisville, Kentucky, which is conveniently located in the heart of downtown.
+My office is located at 4965 US Highway 42, Suite 100, Louisville, Kentucky.

 Compassionate Lawyer and yet, Aggressive Attorney

 I meet personally with every injured client, and will take time to listen to your situation.
 My first order of business is to make sure victims of automobile accidents and their families receive the medical care and insurance benefits entitled to them by the motor vehicle laws.
 I investigate promptly to preserve evidence about the car crash and pursue every avenue of personal injury compensation.
 I am not afraid to stand up to anyone to succeed in helping auto accident victims.